Hudson Commodore: 1952

-In its final year in 1952, the Commodore was split into the Six Series and Eight Series.
-The exterior received another trim change, but by the end of 1953, the Step-Down styling was beginning to look outdated.
-Hudson lacked the resources to keep adding new and exciting changes to keep up with the competition from the other automakers, whose annual redesigns added tailfins and more chrome trim that consumers wanted.
+In its final model year, 1952, the Commodore was split into the Six Series and the Eight Series.
+The exterior received another trim change.
+Both series were available in four body styles: a two-door Club Coupe, a four-door Sedan, a Convertible Brougham, and a two-door "Hollywood" hardtop.
+Seven solid colors were standard with four special colors optional as well as 15 two-tone combinations (except for convertibles).

+Hudson lacked the resources to keep adding new body styles and exciting changes to keep up with the competition from the other automakers, whose annual redesigns added tailfins and more chrome trim that consumers wanted.
 Instead of redesigning the aging "set-down" models, company President A. E. Barit pushed ahead with the firm's plan for the Jet compact.

 Discontinuation

 Beginning in 1953, Hudson would field only the Hudson Hornet and Hudson Wasp line, as well as introduce the entirely new Hudson Jet compact car line.

-Following Hudson's merger with Nash to form American Motors Corporation (AMC) in 1954, Hudson's automobile production was switched to AMC's facility in Kenosha, Wisconsin.
-Following slow sales of the 1955 model year, AMC turned Hudson styling to Richard Arbib, who created a unique look for the Hudson line based on what he termed "V-Line" styling.
-The new design did not attract customers to Hudson, and production fell even further.
+Following Hudson's merger with Nash to form American Motors Corporation (AMC) in 1954, Hudson's automobile production was moved to AMC's facility in Kenosha, Wisconsin.
+Following slow sales of the 1955 model year, AMC turned over Hudson styling to Richard Arbib, who created a unique look for the Hudson line based on what he termed "V-Line" styling.
+However, the new design did not attract buyers to Hudson, and production fell even further.

 1957 show car

 In its final year, the Hudson brand was pared down to a single model, the Hudson Hornet, available in two trim levels, the top-level Custom and the Super.
-However, during the show car season, AMC prepared a one-off 1957 Hudson Commodore show car identical to the production Hornet, featuring gold exterior trim and unique upholstery.
+However, during the show car season, AMC prepared a one-off 1957 Hudson Commodore show car.
+It was identical to the production Hornet, but featuring gold exterior trim and unique upholstery.

-Station wagon
+Station wagon 2007 re-creation

 In 1946, Hudson hired an experienced Army illustrator for instruction manuals and training materials.
 Don Butler assisted with the final design drawings for the upcoming 1948 Hudsons.
 However, he also sketched unofficial proposals for Hudson that included a station wagon, a pickup, and a town car.
 Butler's illustrations were an inspiration to build a Commodore station wagon.
 A 1948 Hudson Commodore Eight four-door sedan served a donor with another car's roof added for the station wagon's rear section.
 The woodie was hand-made of ash framing with mahogany veneer panels.
 The car is a modern realization of an unbuilt postwar design.

 Notable owner

 Actor Steve McQueen owned four Hudsons that he drove around Los Angeles.
 His 1950 Hudson Commodore Six Brougham was the only convertible.
 McQueen upgraded the standard I6 with a 308 CID Twin-H version from a Hudson Hornet.
+The car was placed on the market in 2019, along with a registration card documenting McQueen's ownership in 1979.